No Tags Found!

 119

-Though it is not very clear, from what I could understand is that you left the company without giving them notice (as required) and now they are threatening you with legal action.
+Though it is not very clear, from what I understand, you left the company without giving them notice (as required), and now they are threatening you with legal action.
 Please note that the exit clause applies to both parties, and it is not legally tenable to be made applicable from only one side.
-So long as you do not want to put this experience on your resume, you need not worry about having cordial relations or going back to them and requesting a relieving letter, etc. Just move forward and ensure you cut all connections, including phones from any employees, as it might lead you to issues.
+As long as you do not want to put this experience on your resume, you need not worry about having cordial relations or going back to them and requesting a relieving letter, etc. Just move forward and ensure you cut all connections, including phones from any employees, as it might lead you to issues.

 Until they send you a valid legal notice, do not bother to respond or get irritated with the calls.
 Block the numbers as they come or change the number for good.
 Make sure you learn from your mistakes and do not accept any such offers in the future which are not clear.